drunkard/ceph-readable-doc/html/_sources/releases/octopus.rst.txt

   only global, ``client``, and ``client.foo.bar`` options would apply.
   This change may affect the configuration for clients that include a ``.`` in their name.

+* MDS default cache memory limit is now 4GB.

+* The behaviour of the ``-o`` argument to the rados tool has been reverted to its original behaviour of indicating an output file.
+This reverts it to a more consistent behaviour when compared to other tools.
+Specifying obect size is now accomplished by using an upper-case O ``-O``.

+* In certain rare cases, OSDs would self-classify themselves as type 'nvme' instead of 'hdd' or 'ssd'.
+This appears to be limited to cases where BlueStore was deployed with older versions of ceph-disk, or manually without ceph-volume and LVM.
+Going forward, the OSD will limit itself to only 'hdd' and 'ssd' (or whatever device class the user manually specifies).

+* RGW: a mismatch between the bucket notification documentation and the actual message format was fixed.
+This means that any endpoints receiving bucket notification, will now receive the same notifications inside an JSON array named 'Records'.
+Note that this does not affect pulling bucket notification from a subscription in a 'pubsub' zone, as these are already wrapped inside that array.

+* The configuration value ``osd_calc_pg_upmaps_max_stddev`` used for upmap balancing has been removed.
+Instead use the mgr balancer config ``upmap_max_deviation`` which now is an integer number of PGs of deviation from the target PGs per OSD.
+This can be set with a command like ``ceph config set mgr mgr/balancer/upmap_max_deviation 2``.
+The default ``upmap_max_deviation`` is 1.
+There are situations where crush rules would not allow a pool to ever have completely balanced PGs.
+For example, if crush requires 1 replica on each of 3 racks, but there are fewer OSDs in one of the racks.
+In those cases, the configuration value can be increased.

+* MDS daemons can now be assigned to manage a particular file system via the new ``mds_join_fs`` option.
+The monitors will try to use only MDS for a file system with mds_join_fs equal to the file system name (strong affinity).
+  Monitors may also deliberately failover an active MDS to a standby when the cluster is otherwise healthy if the standby has stronger affinity.

+* RGW Multisite: A new fine grained bucket-granularity policy configuration system has been introduced and it supersedes the previous coarse zone sync configuration (specifically the ``sync_from`` and ``sync_from_all`` fields in the zonegroup configuration.
+New configuration should only be configured after all relevant zones in the zonegroup have been upgraded.

+* RGW S3: Support has been added for BlockPublicAccess set of APIs at a bucket level, currently blocking/ignoring public acls & policies are supported.
+  User/Account level APIs are planned to be added in the future

+* RGW: The default number of bucket index shards for new buckets was raised from 1 to 11 to increase the amount of write throughput for small buckets and delay the onset of dynamic resharding.
+This change only affects new deployments/zones.
+To change this default value on existing deployments, use ``radosgw-admin zonegroup modify --bucket-index-max-shards=11``.
+  If the zonegroup is part of a realm, the change must be committed with ``radosgw-admin period update --commit`` - otherwise the change will take effect after radosgws are restarted.

 Changelog